Spirik/GEM/README.md

 Menu item of the menu.
 Can represent editable or read-only variable of type `int`, `byte`, `float`, `double`, `boolean`, `char[17]` (or `char[GEM_STR_LEN]`, to be exact); option select of type `int`, `byte`, `float`, `double`, `char[n]`; link to another menu page; or button that can invoke user-defined actions and create action-specific context, which can have its own enter (setup) and exit callbacks as well as loop function.
 User-defined callback function can be specified to invoke when editable menu item is saved or option is selected.
 Exact definition of `GEMItem` object depends on its type.

 > **Note:** support for editable variables of types `float` and `double` is optional.
 It is enabled by default, but can be disabled by editing [config.h](https://github.com/Spirik/GEM/blob/master/src/config.h) file that ships with the library.
-Disabling this feature may save considerable amount of program storage space (up to 10% on Arduino UNO).
+Disabling this feature may save considerable amount of program storage space (up to 10% on Arduino UNO R3).
 See [Floating-point variables](#floating-point-variables) for more details.

 #### Variable